 The Artist Musician Program (AMP) provides a rich environment for musical growth for high-achieving piano students.
 It is tailored to fit highly ambitious students who thrive on challenge and inspiration to reach their highest potential.

-To be considered for the Artist Musician Program, students must be studying early intermediate classical literature or beyond.
-Entrance is not based on age or grade.
+To be considered for the Junior Artist Musician Program, students must be studying late elementary classical literature or beyond.
+To be considered for the Senior Artist Musician Program, students must be studying intermediate classical literature or beyond.
+Entrance to either division is not based on age or grade.

-The annual cost of participation in the Artist Musicians Program is $250 (in addition to the student’s private lesson tuition), and is payable to The Music Clubhouse.
+The annual cost of participation in the Junior Artist Musicians Program is $200, and the cost of Senior Artist Musicians Program is $250 (in addition to the student’s private lesson tuition), and is payable to The Music Clubhouse.
 This non-refundable fee covers all additional instruction, studio class materials, and excursion expenses.

 Piano Literature and Technical Skills